 IMPROVE HIT will meet these challenges through:

 The leading experts in perinatal mental health in Bristol are involved in the team.
-The HIT is led by co-directors Dr Jonathan Evans, University of Bristol (UoB) and Avon and Wiltshire Mental Health Partnership (AWP) and Inge Shepherd, Bristol CCG Maternity and Children Services.
+The HIT is led by co-directors Dr Jonathan Evans, University of Bristol (UoB) and Avon and Wiltshire Mental Health Partnership (AWP) and Ruth Jackson, CEO Bluebell Care.
 Find out more about who's involved.

 Through the partner charity Bluebell, the HIT will be able to involve parents from across Bristol with lived experience of perinatal mental illness.
 Bluebell now supports more than 150 parents each year who are experiencing both antenatal and postnatal depression and anxiety.
 The charity is managed and run by parents with lived experience who, along with parents being supported through Bluebell's services, will be consulted and have opportunities to input into the development and activities of IMPROVE HIT.